thorade/atom-language-modelica3/README.md

 # atom-language-modelica3

 This repository here is the result of an automatic conversion
 **`Sublime Text → TextMaker → Atom.io`**
-Parts of the results were contributed to the new "official" Modelica Atom package at
+Parts of the results were contributed to the Modelica Atom package at
 https://github.com/modelica-tools/atom-language-modelica

 The original Sublime Text package created by [@BorisChumichev](https://github.com/BorisChumichev). is here: